editor-rs/vscode-rust/README.md

 All this applications can be installed by youself and by VSCode.

-In order to install them in VSCOde, Open any *.rs file and click on the button "Rust Tools Missing" at the right bottom corner.
+In order to install them in VSCode, Open any *.rs file and click on the button "Rust Tools Missing" at the right bottom corner.

 **racer** uses source files to provide autocompletion.
 Install them to your computer to use **racer**.

 ### Options

-The following Visual Studio Code settings are available for the RustyCode extension.
+The following Visual Studio Code settings are available for the Rust extension.
 These can be set in user preferences or workspace settings (`.vscode/settings.json`)

 ```javascript
 {